Anti-Bribery for Sales · Module 2 of 2

 Sam Holt

 Joe wants to send these to Diana Pomeroy at Linsel. £620 a head.
-Submission is Friday week.
+Submission Friday week.
 I told him to hold.
-Nothing's gone out.

 Naomi Aldridge

 Refused.
 Easy call.
-Twice the personal threshold, into the buyer's diary, ten days from a £2.8M award.
+Twice the threshold, ten days from a £2.8M award.
 There's no version of this that pre-clears.

 Naomi Aldridge

-Fine.
 But Sam, you knew the answer last night.
-You could have told Joe last night.
-He's spent fifteen hours assuming this might still go.
+Joe's spent fifteen hours assuming this might still go.

 Portrait of Joe Harding